 How to make Shopska salata – a classic cucumber tomato salad with onions and feta cheese.

-Cucumber and Tomato Salad with Feta (aka Shopska Salad)
+Cucumber and Tomato Salad with Feta (Shopska Salad Recipe)

 If I had to give up every other salad in the world and only be left with one to enjoy until the rest of my days – this tomato cucumber based deliciousness would be it.
 I grew up eating it, as can be said of pretty much everyone in Bulgaria.
 Shopska salad is more than just a staple of Bulgarian cuisine – it is a glorious culinary feat few can fail to appreciate.